Grok 4.20 vs Nemotron 3 Super-120B-A12B

 Deep dive

-The capability footprint differs most on reasoning mode: Grok 4.20, function calling: Grok 4.20, and tool use: Grok 4.20.
+The capability footprint differs most on vision: Grok 4.20, multimodal input: Grok 4.20, reasoning mode: Grok 4.20, function calling: Grok 4.20, and tool use: Grok 4.20.
 Both models share structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose Grok 4.20 when reasoning depth and larger context windows are central to the workload.
-Choose Nemotron 3 Super-120B-A12B when provider fit, lower input-token cost, and broader provider choice are more important.
+Choose Grok 4.20 when reasoning depth are central to the workload.
+Choose Nemotron 3 Super-120B-A12B when long-context analysis, larger context windows, and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.
-This keeps the decision grounded in measurable tradeoffs instead of brand-level assumptions.
-It also helps separate model capability from provider packaging, which can change cost and latency.

 FAQ